silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/15_Customising_the_Admin_Interface/How_Tos/CMS_Alternating_Button.md

 ## Summary ##

 The code presented gives you a fully functioning alternating button, similar to the defaults that come with the the CMS.
-These alternating buttons can be used to give user the advantage of visual feedback upon his actions.
+These alternating buttons can be used to give user the advantage of visual feedback upon their actions.